aimms/how-to/Articles/526/526-modeling-composite-objects.rst

         Comment: "Stock at end of period i_tp";
     }

-To model composite objects such arcs, there are two modeling approaches.
+To model composite objects such as arcs, there are two modeling approaches.
 The first one, that uses the components of a composite object directly, is introduced in the next section.

 Component based approach: Identifying composite objects via their components
 ---------------------------------------------------------------------------------

-In this section the socalled **Component based Approach** for identifying composite objects in mathematical programming applications is illustrated via its use in the running example.
+In this section the so-called **Component based Approach** for identifying composite objects in mathematical programming applications is illustrated via its use in the running example.

+.. note:: The approach outlined in this section is an existing approach to modeling composite objects with which you are most likely already familiar.
+It is stated here to clarify the difference with the reference element approach introduced below.

 By identifying a composite object via its components, we need to:

 #.
-Refer explicitly to the components, in our running example these components are the from node and the to node.
+Refer explicitly to the components, in our running example, these components are the from node and the to node.

 #.
 Limit in the code to the existing combinations.